OctopusDeploy/blog/blog/2023-05/state-of-cd-report-2023/state-of-cd-report-2023.md

   - DevOps
 ---

 The [2023 State of CD report](https://cd.foundation/reports/) was released this week.
 The report is commissioned by the Continuous Delivery Foundation and authored by SlashData.
-The report looks into the adoption, practices, and performance of teams with a focus on DevOps and Continuous Delivery.
+The State of CD report looks into the adoption, practices, and performance of teams with a focus on DevOps and Continuous Delivery.

 One of the many interesting sections in this year's report looked at DevOps-related technologies.
-Inspired by the data in the report, we take a deep dive into high-performance DevOps toolchains.
+Inspired by this insight, we take a deep dive into high-performance DevOps toolchains.

 ## DevOps toolchains

-DevOps is not just about tools.
-A decade of research has shown that transformational leadership, high-trust low-blame culture, and Lean product management are as crucial as your software delivery process.
+DevOps isn't just about tools.
+Transformational leadership, Lean product management, technical practices, and organizational culture are critical elements of high-performance software delivery.
+Despite this, your DevOps toolchain can make or break your DevOps efforts.

-While there are no tools to fix your organizational culture, there are many choices when it comes to improving your ability to create, deploy, and operate your software.
-The tricky part is creating a coherent DevOps toolchain that increases your capabilities without adding to your workload or limiting your choices.
+A cohesive DevOps toolchain involves more than selecting great tools.
+You also need to consider interoperability and apply some design to how you assemble them.
+The technical skills you apply to your code will help you create a solid toolchain.

-The tools cover workloads such as:
+*DevOps tools* is a term that covers workloads like:

 - Work item management
 - Source control